Llew’s Return & The Evacuation of Highbend

 Year: Third Era 2114

 “It doesn’t look like you are studying, Carys.”
-My mother chided me with a condescendingly sing-song voice, bringing a pink tinge to my cheeks.
-I shot her an annoyed glance...she wasn’t wrong, but I was irked by both her tone and that she had seen through my facade.
-My siblings and I were seated on the upper balcony under the vigilant supervision of my mother, supposedly studying, though I was finding it more difficult than usual to concentrate today.
+My mother chided me with her famously condescending sing-song voice, bringing a pink tinge to my cheeks.
+I shot her an annoyed glance...she wasn’t wrong, but I was irked by both her tone and how she had seen through my facade.
+My siblings and I were seated on the upper balcony under the vigilant supervision of my mother, and we were supposed to be studying, though I had been daydreaming while staring at the pages of my book.
+I was finding it more difficult than usual to concentrate today, and it seemed Mother noticed for once.

-Iolyn, now seventeen, was barely focused on his study of economics.
-His narrow chin was lazily propped up in his palm as his blue eyes half lidded, probably daydreaming rather than reading.
-The seven-going-on-seventeen year old Rhian sat across from me, her tiny frame dwarfed by the lute she held in her lap as she finally started the music lessons she had been begging for.
-I was twelve (nearly thirteen), and trying to sit demurely while my own book on Taurovan history sat open on my lap.
+Iolyn, a lazy seventeen-year-old, was barely focused on his study of economics.
+His narrow chin was lazily propped up in his palm as his blue eyes half-lidded, the faint smile on his lips hinting at the manner of his own thoughts.
+The seven-going-on-seventeen-year-old Rhian sat across from me, her tiny frame dwarfed by the lute she held in her lap as she finally started the music lessons she had been begging for.
+I was twelve (nearly thirteen) and trying to sit demurely while my own book on Taurovan history sat open on my lap.
 I hadn’t turned a page in quite some time, and in retrospect, my facade had not been nearly as clever as I thought.

-Today, however, was a day where every word on the page was a blur, and I might as well have been trying to read ancient Velynesian for all the sense they made.
+Despite the perfect day, every word on the page was a blur, and I might as well have been trying to read ancient Velynesian for all the sense they made.
 Ever since Father fled over a year ago, I had been distracted.
-I found myself focused more on watching for his return than on my education or recreation, my gaze ever set on the front gate.
+I found myself focused more on watching for his return than on my education or recreation, my gaze often set on the front gate.

 While everyone else in my family had all but given up hope, I knew Father would come back, one way or another.
 He had promised, after all, though nobody in my family knew that.
-Even now, none of them knew that I had spoken to him as he fled, my fear of being interrogated by the Captain-General holding my tongue, even among my own family.
+Even now, none of them knew that I had spoken to him as he fled, my terror of being interrogated by the Captain-General giving me all the reason I needed to hold my tongue, even amongst my own family.

 He looked far older than I remembered, the subtle lines that marked his face had creased deeply, giving him a wearied and weathered look.
 His horse slowed to a shuffle as he neared the steps, his grey eyes meeting mine as a tired smile formed on his lips.

 “I never could sneak by you, could I, Little Dove?”
 He chuckled softly as he swung his leg over to dismount his large horse.
-My feet hardly touched the ground as I threw myself into his outstretched arms, burying my face into his chest and unable to utter a single word under the burden of my overwhelming emotions.
+My feet hardly touched the ground as I ran forward, throwing myself into his outstretched arms, burying my face into his chest, unable to utter a single word under the burden of my overwhelming emotions.
 He’s finally home!
-Despite my plethora of questions and stories I had about this last year, all I could do was cling to him fiercely and hope this was not a trick of my eyes.
+Despite my vast number of questions and stories I had about this last year, all I could do was cling to him fiercely and hope this was not a trick of my eyes.

 “Yes, Carys.”
 He seemed to answer my unspoken question.
-“I have been declared innocent at last.
+“I have officially been declared innocent at last.
 I’m home.”
 He murmured into my hair, and I could feel the strain melting away from him.
 His arms tightened around me, gripping me securely with the embrace of a man who had come to believe he would never hold his loved ones ever again.
+I fought back the sobs of joy that rose in my chest.

 Their embrace was no less firm than mine, Mother’s arms gripping his shoulders as though fearing he would vanish from her sight.
 “How?”
-I heard her mumble against his cheek before she pulled back to look up to him with disbelief.
+I heard her mumble against his cheek before she pulled back to look up at him in disbelief.

 His hand cupped her jaw for a moment before dropping to her shoulder.
 “Her most damning evidence was forged.”
-He told her, possibly forgetting that I was still standing behind him.
+He told her with a smile, possibly forgetting that I was still standing behind him.
 He let out a tired chuckle and shook his head.
-“The man that she hired was caught and confessed to forging some of her best evidence against me in exchange for leniency.
+“The forger that she hired was caught and confessed to creating some of her best evidence against me in exchange for leniency.
 That brought all the rest of it into question, though there was no testimony remaining that was strong enough for a conviction.
 And since I had the unwavering support of every man in my company, they had nothing left by which to build a case.”

 Captain Cole, the man who had come over a year ago to warn my father of the approaching cavalry and their intent to arrest him, had dismounted and now frowned deeply as he stepped forward to intrude upon the loving moment shared by my parents.
 “Lord Llew, I hate to interrupt your reunion, but there are much more pressing matters that we must see to.
 They cannot wait.”
 He insisted, his expression failing to mask the urgency he felt.